MS-WORKLAB/avd_automation/README.md

     - Use Azure CLI to automate the process of creating a new image version into your definition.
     - The new image version will be based on the VM’s current configuration, including installed software, settings, and customizations.

-- Create New Hosts for Azure Virtual Desktop (AVD) Session Hosts:
+- Create New Hosts for Azure Virtual Desktop (AVD) Host Pool:

     - Use MS Teams chat using number of hosts as variable input to trigger Automation Account via LogicApp.
-    - Automate the creation of new AVD session host VMs by using an existing Azure Compute Gallery image.
+    - Automate the creation of new AVD session host(s) VMs by using an existing Azure Compute Gallery image.
-    - Configure the new hosts as part of the AVD environment, ensuring they are added to the correct host pool and ready for user sessions.
+    - Configure the new host(s) as part of the AVD environment, ensuring they are added to the correct host pool and ready for user sessions.
     - Implement automation to scale the number of session hosts dynamically, ensuring optimal performance and resource availability for end-users.
+    - Enable drain mode and remove manually the old version hosts from your AVD Host pool

 ## Requirements